unsetbit/p/README.md

 The second point is the magic.
 It allows you to do things like using a public server (WebSocket server) to start a network of peers and then disconnecting from the public server while persisting the existing network.

-P relies on very young technology -- [WebRTC](http://www.webrtc.org/).
-Currently, only Chrome has the ability to establish the P2P data channels between browsers that p uses.
+P relies on  young technology -- [WebRTC](http://www.webrtc.org/).
+Currently, only Chrome has the ability to establish the data channels between browsers that P relies on.

 It uses [onramp](https://github.com/oztu/onramp), a simple WebSocket server, as the signaling channel to establish the connections.